RobRendell/gTove/README.md

 and JSON, so a player can load the player map when the GM isn't around (although prevent changes in this mode?)

-* Draw map on 3D plane which can be tilted, panned, zoomed.
+* Draw map(s) on 3D plane which can be tilted, panned, zoomed.
 Grid overlay or not.
 * Have minis which can be placed on the map, moved, deleted.
 They have text names, size, facing?
 Also controls to duplicate (or spawn N), toggle visible to all vs. GM only.
 * Adjustable elevation on a mini, as if on a telescoping stalk.
+* Try to make gesture controls as consistent as possible - re-use the gestures to control the camera (pan/zoom/rotate), control minis (pan X/Z, scale or maybe move Y, change facing), control selected maps (pan X/Z, move Y, rotate).
 * Allow cropping/selecting of area of image for minis.
 Have stand and top-down versions - drag/zoom the frame over the image to select what is shown.
 Allow minis with things other than circles for top-down?
 Square, either orientation of hex (or maybe auto-align with map if hex-based)
-* Maps with layers at different z depths, to have multiple levels in one map?
 * Scenarios.
 Can have equivalent with map IDs with unique URLs, but that means getting everyone to switch to a different URL rather than just loading up a new scenario mid-session.